Online Tutoring vs. In-Person Tutoring: Which is right for you?

 All students start by completing the online Registration Form: www.seedsofliteracy.org/student.
 Then:

 Adults intending to study in the Virtual Classroom must register online in advance.
 You’ll receive an email with a link to join a one-hour orientation on Monday.
 Orientation is every Monday (except holidays) so you pick the week that works best for you.
 After Orientation, we’ll email you an assessment to complete before you begin tutoring.

-Local adults who have been fully vaccinated for COVID (including booster, if eligible) should attend a weekly orientation in-person at Seeds East or Seeds West.
-Registration and assessment testing will be completed during the two-day orientation.
+Local adults who have been fully vaccinated for COVID should attend a weekly orientation in-person at Seeds East or Seeds West.
+Assessment testing will be completed during orientation.

 - Seeds West holds Orientation on Tuesdays at 1pm EST.

 - Seeds East holds Orientation on Wednesdays at 1pm EST.